benjamin-musil/benjamin-musil.github.io/README.md

 ### **[IsThereAnyDeal Finder](https://github.com/adamdavies001/isthereanydeal-lookup)** - 2020
 *Discord Bot - Node.js*

 Looks up active deals for PC games through the [IsThereAnyDeal](IsThereAnyDeal.com) API when the bot is pinged in a Discord server.
 Users can add sellers to ignore.
 A feature for a server-curated wishlist and automated notifications is in progress.
 I am actively developing this with another person.
 This was originally a bot for our own private server, but we are making it so that it can be used by the public.
 Potential for income through affiliate links, however we'd have to create our own web scraper or interact with other API tools per the agreement with IsThereAnyDeal's API usage.

 I am writing the server-curated wishlist portion of the bot.
-I have refactored code to use an API endpoint once instead of multiple times.
+I have refactored to reduce duplication in the API endpoints.
 I updated the response to be able to return multiple games as well as give more info such as a cover image of the game and user reviews if they are available.

 <img src="resources/deals-example.gif" alt="Example of the deal finder looking up a game"
 	title="Showing Deals for Wreckfest" />